 Proschool : Please tell us about your background and qualifications

 Proschool : Why did you decide to pursue this career and how did you get into this role?

-Proschool : High points in your IB career so far?
+Proschool : High points in your career so far?

-Proschool : Some deals you have worked on?
+Proschool : Important projects you have worked on?

 Proschool : Challenges faced?

 Mridul : Some of the challenges faced are changing regulations, inconsistent rules across geographies (subsidiary related work), no standard processes at the client’s end, unaccountability of ownership, duplication of work, low budget, clashing business requirements and unreasonable delivery expectations from business